newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Citizens can access New Mexico criminal court records online by:

 • Completing and submitting an Online Request Form.
-Parties who request for records through this method are advised to be as specific as possible when providing details of the records being requested
+Parties who request records through this method are advised to be as specific as possible when providing details of the records being requested.

 • Using the Secured Odyssey Public Access.
 However, access to court records through this portal is restricted and is only available to registered users.